Welcome

 A person typically has care of a child or young person if they are the person with whom the child lives, either full or part time and who looks after the child, irrespective of what their biological or legal relationship is with the child.

-Unauthorised absence may result in the school referring to the Local Authority for sanctions and/or legal proceedings.
-This may include issuing each parent with a Penalty Notice for £120, reduced to £60 if paid within 21 days or referring the matter to the Magistrates Court whereby each parent may receive a fine up to £2500 and/or up to 3 months in prison.
+Sanctions may include issuing each parent (for each child) with a Penalty Notice for £160, reduced to £80 if paid within 21 days (for the first offence).
+A second Penalty Notice issued within a three year period will result in a fine of £160 per parent, per child.
+If a third offence is committed the matter may be referred to the local authority for consideration of prosecution via the Magistrates Court.
+If prosecution is instigated for irregular school attendance, each parent may receive a fine of up to £2500 and/or up to 3 months in prison.
 If a parent is found guilty in court, they will receive a criminal conviction.

 See Annex B for the Essex Code of Conduct.

-There is no entitlement in law for pupils to take time off during the term to go on holiday.
-In addition, the Supreme Court has ruled that the definition of regular school attendance is “in accordance with the rules prescribed by the school”.
+There is no entitlement in law for pupils to take time off during the term to go on holiday or other absence for the purpose of leisure or recreation, or to take part in protest activity in school hours.
+In addition, the Supreme Court has ruled that the definition of regular school attendance is “in accordance with the rules prescribed by the school.”

-The Education (Pupil Registration) (England) Regulations 2006 were amended in September 2013.
+The School Attendance (Pupil Registration) (England) Regulations 2024 set out the statutory requirements for schools.
 All references to family holidays and extended leave have been removed.
-The amendments specify that headteachers may not grant any leave of absence during term time unless there are "exceptional circumstances" and they no longer have any discretion to authorise up to ten days of absence each academic year.
+The amendments specify that headteachers may not grant any leave of absence during term time unless there are "exceptional circumstances" and they do not have any discretion to authorise up to ten days of absence each academic year.

 It is a rule of this school that a leave of absence shall not be granted in term time unless there are reasons considered to be exceptional by the headteacher, irrespective of the child’s overall attendance.
 Only the headteacher or his/her designate (not the local authority) may authorise such a request and all applications for a leave of absence must be made in writing, in advance, on the prescribed form provided by the school.
-Where a parent removes a child when the application for leave was refused or where no application was made to the school, the absence will be recorded as unauthorised, and the issue of a penalty notice may be requested by this school in accordance with the Essex Code of Conduct.
+The school will usually consider that the parent/carer who has made the application is therefore allowing the leave of absence, and also that all parents/carers who are on the holiday are allowing the leave.
+Where a parent removes a child after their application for leave was refused or where no application was made to the school, the absence will be recorded as unauthorised.
+It is likely that penalty notices will be requested, in line with the National Framework and Essex Code of Conduct, in respect of each parent believed to have allowed the absence.

 If leave of absence is authorised, the school will not provide work for children to do during their absence.
 Parents are however advised to read with their children and encourage them to write a diary while they are away.